 To provide an appropriate state organization representing those lawyers who are actively engaged in the defense of criminal cases...
 Read more here.

-GACDL was conceived on September 6, 1974 when William W. "Bill" Daniel discussed the idea at a breakfast meeting with Rees Smith, Al Horn, Dick Rubin, Glen Fell, and Walter Henritze.
+GACDL was conceived on September 6, 1974 when William W. "Bill" Daniel discussed the idea at a breakfast meeting with Rees Smith, Al Horn, Dick Rubin, Glen Zell, and Walter Henritze.
 At a second meeting on September 19th, a dues program was established, policies and objectives solidified, and Articles of Incorporation were drawn and subsequently filed with the Secretary of State on September 10th.
 At a third meeting on September 25th, an interim slate of officers and directors proudly declared themselves ready to guide the fledgling organization at its first seminar held in Atlanta on December 6th and 7th, 1974.
 It was such a success that they ran out of chairs and speaker materials.
 Click here to learn more.

 Position on Indigent Defense